Charlemagne Prize: Sviatlana Tsikhanouskaya among three winners from Belarus | DW | 17.12.2021

 The laureates formed a "unique role model" against dictatorship, oppression and an unjust state, Linden said in Aachen.

-The trio will receive the honors on May 26, 2022, at Aachen City Hall.
+The trio will receive the honors in an award ceremony on May 26, 2022, at Aachen City Hall.

 jsi/msh (dpa, AFP)